-The life history of anticyclonic warm-core Gulf Stream rings in the region from 45°W to 75°W during 1990 was derived from the NOAA/NWS Oceanographic Analysis maps and from the State-of-the-Ocean: Gulf of Maine to the Grand Banks reports issued monthly at the Bedford Institute of Oceanography.
-Owing to the relatively common occurrence of cloudy or foggy conditions, particularly in the eastern half of the region, several weeks may elapse between clear thermal images of the sea surface.
+The life history of anticyclonic warm-core Gulf Stream rings in the region from $45^\circ$ W to $75^\circ$ W during 1990 was derived from the

+NOAA/NWS Oceanographic Analysis maps and from the "State-of-the-Ocean: Gulf of Maine to the Grand Banks" reports issued monthly at the Bedford Institute of Oceanography.
+Owing to the relatively common occurrence of cloudy or foggy conditions, particularly in the eastern half of the region, several weeks may elapse between clear thermal images of the sea. surface.
 Consequently there is frequently uncertainty about the creation or continued existence of a particular ring and, therefore, the statistics derived solely from this data source should be viewed cautiously.

 A total of 37 warm-core rings were present in the area during some portion of 1990, seven of which survived from 1989 into the new year.
-Two other rings which appeared in the last satellite images of 1989 and were previously reported as surviving into 1990 (Drinkwater and Trites, 1991) did not appear on the first available satellite imagery of 1990.
+Two other rings which appeared in the last satellite images of the 1989 and were previously reported as surviving into 1990 (Drinkwater and Trites, MS 1990) did not appear on the first available satellite imagery of 1990.
 Six of the 30 new rings which formed in 1990 persisted into 1991.
 At least 13 of the rings formed in 1990 had a lifespan exceeding 2 months.
 Their paths and those of the 7 rings that survived from 1989 and which also had a lifespan of over 2 months are shown in Fig. 10A.
-Rings, whose destruction occurred in 1990, ranged in age from 10 days to more than 16 months and had a mean life of 87 days with a standard deviation of 100 days.
-This compares with an age range of less than 2 weeks to more than 7 months and a similar mean of just under 3 months for 1989.
+Rings, whose destruction occurred in 1990, ranged in age from 10 d to more than sixteen months and had a mean life of 87 d with a standard deviation of 100 d.
+This compares with an age range of less than two weeks to more than seven months and a similar mean of just under three months for 1989.
 The statistics of ring formation and ring presence, compiled by zones, each covering 2.5° of longitude, are shown in Fig. 10B and C, respectively.
-One or more rings were formed in
+One or more rings were formed in each of the zones east of $70^{\circ}W$ .
+A maximum of 6 were generated in both the 55-57,5°W zone and the 62.5.65° zone.
+The number of rings present in each of the longitude zones varied from two to nine with the highest number present in the two zones spanning $60-65^{\circ}W$ .
+At least one or more rings formed in all months and the maximum number of four formed in March, July, and October.